Texas Custody or Visitation Interference FAQ’s

 Also think about asking a mediator to step in.
 Impartial mediators can really help a situation like this.
 Sometimes an outside voice repeating what you’ve already said can get the desired results.

-I’ve had sole physical custody of my son for his entire life.
+Q: I’ve had sole physical custody of my son for his entire life.
 His father recently promised him a car if my son comes to live with him.
 Can I fight this in any way?

-Before you try to fight the move, ask yourself if it could actually be a good choice for your son.
+A: Before you try to fight the move, ask yourself if it could actually be a good choice for your son.

 If you still object to the switch, it’s within your rights to prevent your son from leaving.
 If you choose to do so, however, your ex-husband could go to court and ask for a change in the custody order.
 When children get older, judges will generally give greater weight to their preferences.
 That doesn’t mean that a judge will rubber-stamp your son’s wish to go live with his father, but it does make it more likely that the judge will allow your son to make his own choice.